 You have a choice.
 Either you can Google your way through the search for vendors, reading hundreds of poorly written or dubious reviews about wedding cakes, string quartets and hair stylists, or you could turn up at a beautiful hotel, be given a free glass of champagne*, and be spoon-fed the wedding industry's most prolific experts.
 It's your choice, guys.

 In all seriousness, it really is that simple: wedding fair organisers do all the hard work so that you don't have to.
 When you walk through the doors, you can be sure that the vendors and suppliers attending the wedding fair are the best in the area – they are tried, tested and recommended.
-They've tasted their cakes, they've heard their music and they've seen their Elvis impersonation, and they've judged each worth promoting within their space.
+They've tasted their cakes, heard their music and seen their Elvis impersonation, and judged each worth promoting within their space.
 All you have to do is turn up and take it all in.

-I say this as a veteran of the wedding fair, having attended many during my time as a wedding magician, as it is the best way for me to demonstrate my act to hundreds of newly engaged couples every year.
-While many book me on the basis of my videos on social media, or word-of-mouth or online reviews, there really is nothing quite like a couple having the opportunity to see my work for themselves, up close.
+I say this as a veteran of Berkshire wedding fairs, having attended many during my time as a wedding magician, as it is the best way for me to demonstrate my act to hundreds of newly engaged couples every year.
+While many book me on the basis of my videos on social media, word-of-mouth or online reviews, there really is nothing quite like a couple having the opportunity to see my work for themselves, up close.
 And it's just the same for the cake makers giving out samples, the photographers exhibiting their work and the Elvis impersonators shaking their hips – they all want to have the opportunity to convince you that they're right for your event.

 For those who need a bit more convincing, here are my top reasons you should make time to attend: